pvh513/vectorhash/README.md

 support the provided buffer alignment.
 For instance, if the hardware supports AVX512f instructions, but the buffer is aligned on a 16-byte boundary, the code will actually use the SSE2 version of the algorithm since using the AVX512f or AVX2 versions would have resulted in a segmentation violation.
+The SSE2 version is significantly slower than the AVX512f version, so this situation is best avoided, though the results will always be correct.

 In Linux, <tt>malloc()</tt> will typically return buffers aligned on a 16-byte boundary, so special measures are needed to obtain buffers on a 32- or 64-byte